-Document status Date Prepared by Reviewed by Draft 1 02/05/2022 S. Sullivan J Whiting/Olivia Louis Final Draft for exhibition 10/05/2022 S. Sullivan Steve Aebi Final
+Document status Date Prepared by Reviewed by Draft 1 02/05/2022 S. Sullivan J Whiting/Olivia Louis Final Draft for exhibition 10/05/2022 S. Sullivan Steve Aebi Final 28/06/2022 S. Sullivan Steve Aebi

-I, Valentina Misevska, Chief Executive of the Hunter and Central Coast Development Corporation, have examined and considered the Honeysuckle Permanent Amenities Review of Environmental Factors dated 09 May 2022 in accordance with the provisions of s5.5 of the Environmental Planning and Assessment Act 1979 [and the State Environmental Planning Policy (Transpolnfrastructure) 2021 , or relevant environmental planning instrument under white works are permissible] and determine that the proposed development may be carried out as development without consent, subject to compliance with the conditions to manage environmental impacts outlined within the REF. ort and
+I, Valentina Misevska, Chief Executive of the Hunter and Central Coast Development Corporation, have examined and considered the Honeysuckle Permanent Amenities Review of Environmental Factors dated 23 June 2022 in accordance with the provisions of s5.5 of the Environmental Planning and Assessment Act 1979 [and the State Environmental Planning Policy (Transport and Infrastructure) 2021, or relevant environmental planning instrument under which the works are permissible] and determine that the proposed development may be carried out as development without consent, subject to compliance with the conditions to manage environmental impacts outlined within the REF.